The Eyes Have It!

 Tear troughs, depending on your facial contour, respond well to dermal fillers that smooth the contour between your eye and cheek.
 Bags under your eyes?
 If they are puffy, fillers may help.
 If bags are discolored, injecting the filler deep in the skin may reduce the discoloration.
 Using a hyaluronic filler or platelet-rich plasma or fibrin can gently improve that delicate area under your eyes.

-Vedas is 10 minutes from I-45 (Houston’s North Freeway) and a step off The Woodlands Parkway.
+Vedas is minutes from I-45 (Houston’s North Freeway) in The Woodlands.